Shell account

-A shell account is a user account on a remote server, traditionally running under the Unix operating system, which gives access to a shell via a command-line interface protocol such as telnet, SSH, or over a modem using a terminal emulator.
+A shell account is a user account on a remote server, typically running under Unix or Linux operating systems.
+The account gives access to a text-based command-line interface in a shell, via a terminal emulator.
+The user typically communicates with the server via the SSH protocol.
+In the early days of the Internet, one would connect using a modem.

-Shell accounts were made first accessible to interested members of the public by Internet Service Providers (such as Netcom (USA), Panix, The World and Digex), although in rare instances individuals had access to shell accounts through their employer or university.
+Shell accounts were first made accessible in the 1980s to interested members of the public by Internet Service Providers—such as Netcom, Panix, The World, and Digex—although in rare instances individuals had access to shell accounts through their employer or university.
 They were used for file storage, web space, email accounts, newsgroup access and software development.
 Before the late 1990s, shell accounts were often much less expensive than full net access through SLIP or PPP, which was required to access the then-new World Wide Web.
 Most personal computer operating systems also lacked TCP/IP stacks by default before the mid-1990s.
 Products such as The Internet Adapter were devised that could work as a proxy server, allowing users to run a web browser for the price of a shell account.

+While direct internet connections made shell accounts largely obsolete for most users, they remained popular with some technically inclined subscribers.

 Shell providers are often found to offer shell accounts at low-cost or free.
 These shell accounts generally provide users with access to various software and services including compilers, IRC clients, background processes, FTP, text editors (such as nano) and email clients (such as pine).
 Some shell providers may also allow tunneling of traffic to bypass corporate firewalls.